Your construction contract

 Our agreement with you.Essentially we want to avoid any risk of falling out.
 Many clients are unaware of the Construction Act and its amendments and think that they have to have a signed contract.
 This page explains what these clients do not yet know.

-First we must explain adjudication, which is the dispute resolution arrangement forced upon both parties by the Act.
+Secondly, we must explain adjudication, which is the dispute resolution arrangement forced upon both parties by the Act.

 Architects would tell clients to enter into a binding contract (JCT) so that they could take their contractor to binding adjudication if the finished job wasn't quite right.